kata-ai/kata-platform-docs/docs/channels/qiscus.md

 4. Once you logged in, go to the integration page, and enable the "Qiscus Widget" tab like shown on picture below.
 ![Qiscus Widget Integration](./images/qiscus/red_qiscuswelcomepage.png)

-5. Copy the snippet code shown on the page and paste it into your website html.
-It is not set yet, you can open your html later after you integrate the bot.
+5. Copy the snippet code shown on the page and paste it into your _**website html**_.
+You can open your html later after you integrate the bot.

 6. As predicted, the next step is you need to integrate the bot by enabling the "Bot Integration" in the Integration Page.
 You will also see Agent ID, App ID, Qiscus Secret Key, URL.
-These four things will be needed later in defining new channel in Kata Platform.
-There's also one blank space in "Bot Webhook URL" which can be filled later if you've created the channel in Kata Platform.
+These four things will be needed later in defining a new channel in Kata Platform.
+There's also one blank space in "Bot Webhook URL" which can be filled later after creating the channel in Kata Platform.
 ![Bot Integration](./images/qiscus/sensor_botintegration.jpg)

 ## Create Qiscus Channel in Kata Platform

-First, login to Kata Platform and select the project that you want to integrate with Qiscus.
+First, login to Kata Platform and select the project that you want to integrate with Qiscus (or create if you don't have one).
 Then, deploy the project by selecting "Deploy" > "New Deployment".
 ![New Deployment in Kata Platform](./images/qiscus/red_newdeployment.png)

 Choose the Deployment Version and fill the Deployment Change Log.